 Why: If given the choice, most little monkeys will climb barefoot.
 That’s because climbing without shoes on gives them the best possibly dexterity and wall/rock feel for successful ascents.
 But, it’s best to keep those tootsies protected.

-What You Should Look For: Shoes that have a good amount of flex in the sole as well as in the upper.
+What You Should Look For: Kids shoes that have a good amount of flex in the sole as well as in the upper.
 Climbing-specific shoes may be a splurge, given that kids feet grow at insane rates, but their sticky rubber bottoms and abrasion-resistant suede are built to stand up against rock.

 We Like: La Sportiva Stickit shoes ($48), which are easy to get on and off thanks to an elastic lacing system.
 Also, because the elastic wraps around the heel, they can be shortened or lengthened with a knot to accommodate growing feet.